m2c2-project/CogScript/doc/game_parameters.md

 The Game Parameters are handled by the GameParams class in GameParams.js.

+## Game Parameters overview

+Game parameters are setup as a set of nested parameters.
+There are 3 different levels of parameters:

+1. Global Parameters
+2. Block Parameters
+3. Trial Set Parameters

+The parameters are inherited from its parent parameter.
+If there is a conflict (aka a parameter is redefined) the child's parameter is used.
+For example, if a block defines the parameter "upperBounds"="100" and the trial set within it defines the parameter "upperBounds"="90", the trial set will get the parameter "upperBounds"="90".

+If blocks and trial sets are not defined, every trial will use the Global Parameters.

+The parameters will be automatically given to the script by the Game Engine.
+These will be handled by the app that is running the cognitive task.
+Each trial only needs to know how to handle its own parameters.

+All parameter keys are case insensitive.

+## Restricted parameters

+There are some parameter key names which are restricted because they have values which are already defined:

+- "TrialNum"-the number of trials
+- "RandomizeBlocks"- true or false. when true, the blocks in the cogtask are randomized.
+Otherwise, they are presented in order.
+- "RandomizeTrialSets"- true or false. when true, the trialsets in this block are randomized.
+Otherwise, they are presented in order.
+- "type" - type of cogtask being run
+- "script" - script type to run
+- "scriptDir" - location of script files
+- "debug" - true or false, sets debug mode on or off
+- "displayName" - name to display to the user
+- "exportName" - name used in the export data
+- "instructions" - true or false. sets instruction screen on or off.

 ## Simple CogTasks

 To get the parameters for the current trial, use the GetParamString(), GetParamInt(), GetParamBool(), and GetParamColor() functions.